 Before you store precious metals in a bonded warehouse, you should think about the following points:

-The bonded warehouse is under official supervision and is closely monitored.
+The bonded warehouse is under official supervision and is closely monitored by officials.

-Do you know how and under what conditions you get your precious metals that is in the duty-free warehouse?
-Picking it up yourself could be problematic, maybe even impossible, as your name is unknown there and only the name of your dealer is known.
-How do you get your precious metals if your dealer is no longer there (keyword insolvency)?
-Should you still be able to pick up your precious metal, a customs officer (= state) will be present, fees and taxes will apply, you will have to identify yourself to a state official and you will be officially registered.
+4. Do you know how and under what conditions you get your precious metal that is in the duty-free warehouse?
+Picking it up yourself is problematic, maybe even impossible, as your name is unknown there and only the name of your dealer is known.
+How do you get your precious metal if your dealer is no longer there (keyword insolvency)?
+Should you still be able to pick up your precious metals, a customs officer (= state) will be present, fees and taxes will apply, you will have to identify yourself to a state official and will be officially registered.

 Storage in a 24/7 high security warehouse in Canada.